COVID-19 questions? Contact us at Santa Monica’s hotline, Monday through Friday, from 9 a.m. to 5 p.m. at 310-458-8400 or email@example.com.

 Why should I wear a face covering?

-Recent information has indicated that covering your nose and mouth can slow the spread of COVID-19.
-Since individuals can be contagious before the onset of symptoms.
+Covering your nose and mouth can slow the spread of COVID-19 since individuals can be contagious before the onset of symptoms.
 You may be contagious and do not know it.
 If you cover your nose and mouth, it can limit the spread of COVID-19.
-Another good reason to use face coverings is your touch your face less when your face is covered.
+Another good reason to use face coverings is you touch your face less when your face is covered.
 Touching your face after touching something contaminated with COVID-19 increases your chances of getting sick with COVID-19.

 Does my child need to wear a face covering?